Oswaldketonou/walmart_sales_project/README.md

 ### 7. Use Scenario Simulations for Strategic Planning
 Scenario testing (fuel +10%, CPI –10%, temperature shifts, holiday promotions, combined shocks) shows how external conditions impact sales.
 Walmart can use these simulations to plan for economic shifts, optimize pricing, and prepare for market disruptions.

+## 🧾 Executive Summary

+This project delivers a full end‑to‑end forecasting pipeline designed to model Walmart’s weekly sales using production‑grade analytics practices.
+The workflow integrates PostgreSQL for data engineering, R for modeling and scenario simulation, and Power BI for business storytelling.
+The final model—built through linear regression and scaled Random Forest experiments up to 1M rows—captures long‑term trends, seasonal patterns, holiday effects, markdown impacts, and macroeconomic conditions.

+The analysis reveals strong seasonal cycles, significant holiday-driven demand spikes, and meaningful sensitivity to markdown activity and economic indicators such as fuel prices, CPI, and unemployment.
+Scenario simulations demonstrate how external shocks and promotional strategies influence sales, providing actionable insights for operational planning.

+This forecasting system equips Walmart with a data-driven foundation for inventory optimization, pricing strategy, promotional timing, and strategic decision-making across stores and departments.
+The recommendations that follow translate these insights into clear business actions that support revenue growth, operational efficiency, and resilience under changing economic conditions.

 ---

 ## 🚀 How to Run the Project